 Basic Information about Lead in Drinking Water

 EPA and the Centers for Disease Control and Prevention (CDC) agree that there is no known safe level of lead in a child's blood.
 Lead is harmful to health, especially for children.
-On this page, you can find:

 - How lead gets into drinking water

 - Health effects of being exposed to lead in drinking water